puneet-softdev/Tip-Calculator/README.md

 # RW Tip-Calculator

-Simple Tip Calculator Android App where you'll enter your bill amount, tip in percentage and this app will calculate total amount including tip and will show you the same
+Simple Tip Calculator Android App where you'll enter your bill amount and tip in percentage.
+This app will calculate total amount along with the tip and will show you the same.
+Simple and Easy!

 Usage
 --------------